python/cpython/Doc/library/pickle.rst

 .. function:: load(file, [\*, fix_imports=True, encoding="ASCII", errors="strict"])

-   Read a pickled object representation from the open file object *file* and return the reconstituted object hierarchy specified therein.
+   Read a pickled object representation from the open :term:`file object` *file* and return the reconstituted object hierarchy specified therein.
 This is equivalent to ``Unpickler(file).load()``.

    The protocol version of the pickle is detected automatically, so no protocol